freenas/freenas-docs/userguide/services.rst

 Troubleshooting FTP
 ~~~~~~~~~~~~~~~~~~~

-The FTP service will not start if it cannot resolve the system's
+The FTP service will not start if it cannot resolve the system
 hostname to an IP address using DNS.
 To see if the FTP service is
 running, open :ref:`Shell` and issue the command: